 - Avoid renting a car in Oahu, but definitely rent a car in the other islands where driving is a sheer pleasure

-- If you are thinking of doing an inter-island trip (which is what most people are likely to do for Hawaii), I would highly recommend www.beachdestinations.com.
-Of all travel websites like Expedia, MakeMyTrip, Kayak available on the web, this website provides the best deals plus a package which can be customized for an island hopping trip.
-For activities, I would suggest either book through the hotel or the provider directly.
-However book in advance for only those which you definitely don’t want to miss out (eg: Haleakala), but leave some room in your trip to just chill and play it by ear.
+- For activities, I would suggest either book through the provider directly.
+However book in advance for only those which you definitely don’t want to miss out (eg: Haleakala), but leave some room on your trip to just chill and play it by ear.
 After all, you’re in Hawaii and you deserve to live and sing that way 🙂

 - How to explore Yosemite with toddlers - October 1, 2021

 - Places to visit in Jodhpur: 6 splendid sights to see with a baby - July 18, 2020

 - Visiting Death Valley National Park with a baby - April 10, 2020